 Towards the end of FY2019-20 sales came to a complete halt further denting the deteriorating sales.
 The fiscal year ended with sales plunged by 53% to 110,583 units as compared to 235,229 units sold in the previous fiscal year.
 However even during the lockdowns when economic activities including car sales & production were completely stopped; prices of cars in Pakistan were constantly climbing up with substantial margins.

-Things have changed a lot during last couple of years, such as prices of cars almost got doubled, car sales were cut into half but one thing that hasn’t changed is the premium.
-The extra amount commonly called as on/ own money that
+Things have changed a lot during last couple of years, such as prices of cars almost got doubled, car sales were cut into half but one thing that hasn’t changed is the premium– the extra amount also commonly called as on/ own money that one needs to pay if he intends to get a quick delivery of the vehicle.
+This menace has long existed in our market and in past government has taken certain measures to curb this practice but none of the efforts ever proved to be fruitful in favor of consumers.

 Related: FY2019-20: A Nightmare for Car Sales